mehulagg/gitlab/doc/administration/gitaly/pack-objects-cache.md

 fetch.
 That means that for clones that fetch all branches, only one branch has to change and you will get a cache miss.

-Because the pack-objects cache can lead to a significant increase in disk write IO and because its cache entries can be large it is off by default.
+The pack-objects cache is a local cache: it stores its metadata in memory in the Gitaly process it is enabled in, and it stores the actual Git data it is caching in files on local storage.
+Because the pack-objects cache can lead to a significant increase in disk write IO it is off by default.

 ## Configuration